wuhanstudio/DeepAPI/README.md

 > Deep Learning as Cloud APIs.

 This project provides pre-trained deep learning models as a cloud API service.
-There is a web interface as well.
+A web interface is available as well.

 ![](demo.gif)